Articles

 You prioritise by instinct, not information

-When you're short, you make choices.
-The big cafe gets their full order because they're your biggest account.
+When supply falls short, choices get made.
+The big cafe gets their full order because they're the biggest account.
 The deli gets cut because they're newer.
-But you're doing this from memory.
-You don't have a clear picture of who ordered what, what the total is, and how far short you are - so the decisions are gut feel, not informed.
+But without data, these decisions happen from memory - no clear picture of who ordered what, what the total is, or how far short things are.
+Gut feel, not informed.

 How to stay ahead of it